luluzhou1/alinush.github.io/_includes/refs.md

 [^BD20]: **The Multi-Base Discrete Logarithm Problem: Concrete Security Improvements for Schnorr Identification, Signatures and Multi-Signatures**, by Mihir Bellare and Wei Dai, *in Cryptology ePrint Archive, Report 2020/416*, 2020, [[URL]](https://eprint.iacr.org/2020/416)

 [^BDDplus00]: **Templates for the Solution of Algebraic Eigenvalue Problems: A Practical Guide**, by Bai, Z. and Demmel, J. and Dongarra, J. and Ruhe, A. and van der Vorst, H., 2000, [[URL]](https://books.google.com/books?id=TOwacg5-QNoC)

+[^BDEplus11e]: **On the Security of the Winternitz One-Time Signature Scheme**, by Johannes Buchmann and Erik Dahmen and Sarah Ereth and Andreas Hülsing and Markus Rückert, *in Cryptology ePrint Archive, Paper 2011/191*, 2011, [[URL]](https://eprint.iacr.org/2011/191)

 [^BDET19e]: **Anonymous Transactions with Revocation and Auditing in Hyperledger Fabric**, by Dmytro Bogatov and Angelo De Caro and Kaoutar Elkhiyaoui and Björn Tackmann, *in Cryptology ePrint Archive, Report 2019/1097*, 2019, [[URL]](https://ia.cr/2019/1097)